Rafajel29/IDD-Fa19-Lab3/README.md

 **d.
 How would you get analog data from the Arduino analog pins to be byte-sized?
 How about analog data from the I2C devices?**

 For analog pins we get 10 bit data that needs to be converted to 8 bit data so that it can be saved in the EEPROM.
 We can acomplish this by mapping the 10 bit value 0-1023 to an 8 bit value 0-255.
 The new 8 bit value might not be precisly as accurate as the 10 bit value as some information is lost but it is the best possible way.
 The 8 bit value can later be recovered from memory and inflated to a number between 0-1023 again and will be within a few numbers of the correct original number.
+The other way is braek up the 10 bit number and save it as 4, 8-bit values that can be summed together to create the original 10 bit number